 cost per recipe: $7.52

 Heat the oil in a 10-inch skillet over medium-high heat.
-Add the onion and chili powder and cook until the onion is tender, stirring often.
+Add the onion and chili powder and cook until the onion is tender.

-Stir the soup and chicken in the skillet and cook until the mixture is hot and bubbling.
+Stir the soup and chicken in the skillet and cook until the mixture is hot.
 Spoon the chicken mixture into the taco shells.
 Top with the lettuce and tomato.

 This recipe was very good.
 My family really enjoyed.
 I didn't use the chicken in a can.
 I used chicken tenders that I diced and cooked and added garlic it was pretty good.